aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 The extension currently checks Kernels only and cannot detect idle terminals.
 Those Apps which has no kernels but has active image terminals will not be terminated.

-# SageMaker Studio Shutdown Methods
+# SageMaker Studio Autoshutdown Installation

 There are **two options** that you can use to install the Studio Autoshutdown Extension.
 The **first option** does not contain an interface rather it allows you to dictate shutdown through a **Studio Terminal or Lifecycle Configuration (LCC- https://docs.aws.amazon.com/sagemaker/latest/dg/studio-lcc.html)**.
 The **second option** provides a **UI** in which you can manage the Timeout Limit visually.